 - If you were offered an academic scholarship based on your admission application (congratulations!), that amount will be listed here.

 - We’ll also tell you how much additional grant money — free money you don’t have to pay back, also called “gift aid” — you’ve been offered.

 - You may also be offered student loans.
 You’re not obligated to accept them, but they may be a very smart investment in your future.
 (More on this in a minute.)

 Your financial aid packet explains your net price.

 If you’ve used the St. Edward’s Net Price Calculator, you understand the difference between “sticker price” and “net price.”
-“Sticker price” is the published cost of a year of college, and “net price” is what you’ll actually pay, once you’ve been awarded financial aid.
-Your financial aid award offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
+“Sticker price” is the published cost of a year of college, and “net price” is what you’ll actually pay, once you’ve been offered financial aid.
+Your financial aid offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
 That’s your net price.

 Your net price is your out-of-pocket cost for your first year of college.
 This is the amount your family will invest in your education.
-Your financial advisor can help you consider your resources to cover these costs, including:
+Your financial counselor can help you consider your resources to cover these costs, including:

 - The student loan you were offered